contextjs/context/src/routing/README.md

  */
 export class RouteDefinition<T extends RouteInfo = RouteInfo> {
     /**
-     * The import path of the module where the route is defined.
-     */
-    public readonly importPath: string;

-    /**
      * The class name of the route handler, or null if not applicable.
      * This is typically used for class-based controllers.
      */